ml-archive/readme/guide-how-to-write-swift-vapor.md

 Descriptive and consistent naming makes software easier to read and understand.
 Use the Swift naming conventions described in the [API Design Guidelines](	https://swift.org/documentation/api-design-guidelines/).
 Some key takeaways:

 - Method names and variables must start with a lower case letter.
-- Classes, structs, type names, enums should be capitalized.
+- Classes, structs, and type names should be capitalized.
 - The name of a variable should be enough to tell another programmer what that variable does.
 Don't use variable names such as `number`, `a`, `b`, `x`, `button`, `label`, etc.
 - To adhere to the Swift 3 syntax, all enum cases will be lowerCamelCase and not UpperCamelCase as before.